Saptarshi-108/youtube_duration_feature/README.md

 * **Video Count:** Shows the total number of videos in the playlist.
 * **Live Video Exclusion:** Automatically excludes live streams from the total duration calculation.
 * **Dynamic Updates:** Automatically recalculates and updates the duration if videos are added, removed, or the page updates (e.g., infinite scrolling).
-* **UI Integrated:** The duration is displayed right within the playlist's main information section for a clean, native feel.
-* **Lightweight & Efficient:** Designed to be fast and not hog your browser's resources.

 ---